 The Importance of Making Memories During Pandemic Life

-Creating positive memories, when every day feels the same and when holiday traditions are cancelled, can benefit your health.
+Creating positive memories, when every day feels the same, can benefit your health.

 The goal is to elevate the peaks (good memories) and smooth out the pits (bad memories), said Chip Heath, author of The Power of Moments, on an episode of the goop podcast in 2018.
 Even if you find the pandemic to be boring the majority of the time, it can be remembered in a positive light by injecting a few enjoyable sensory experiences into it.